Oksol79/Portfoilio-Project-Sales-Analytics-with-BigQuery-Python/README.md

 In this project, I demonstrated a wide range of skills, including effective data analysis:

 1. Connecting to a database using SQL query.
-Connecting to a cloud database and creating a dataset using SQL query to extract, filter, and aggregate sales data.
+Connecting to a cloud database and creating a dataset using SQL queries to extract, filter, and aggregate sales data.

 2. Understanding and exploring data.
 Interpreting and documenting the data set’s structure, variables, and data quality to ensure robust analysis.